Undergraduate Cal Grant Applications

 The Berkeley Financial Aid and Scholarships Office is committed to providing students and parents with the resources they need to make a Berkeley education an affordable reality.

 - U.S. citizens and eligible non-citizens who wish to be considered for financial aid are required to complete a Free Application for Federal Student Aid (FAFSA).
 UC Berkeley’s federal school code is 001312.

-- Undergraduate students who qualify for an AB 540 waiver may be eligible for Berkeley Undergraduate Dream Act Aid.
+- Undergraduate students who qualify for an AB 540 nonresident tuition exemption may be eligible for Berkeley Undergraduate Dream Act Aid.
 Students who wish to be considered for Berkeley Undergraduate Dream Act aid can complete the California Student Aid Commission California Dream Act Application.

 The FAFSA and the California Dream Act Application are available on October 1 each year.
 The FAFSA and California Dream Act Application are used to determine aid eligibility for the specific academic year (fall, spring, and summer term) for which the application is completed.
 The aid application needs to be completed for each academic year that you wish to apply for aid.

 The priority deadline for the 2021-22 academic year (fall 2021, spring 2022, summer 2022) is March 2, 2021.
 If you file after March 2, some types of financial aid may be limited.
 Students who completed the 2020-21 FAFSA or CA Dream Act Application specifically for spring or summer 2021 should also file the 2021-22 FAFSA or California Dream Act Application by the March 2, 2021 deadline.

 Undergraduate students who are determined to be dependent based on the FAFSA or the California Dream Act Application will be required to provide parents’ information and a parent signature on their application.

 Graduate students interested using Federal Loans and/or Federal work-study to help fund their education need to complete a 2021–22 FAFSA.